CodeSparta/codectl.github.io/docs/sparta2/high-side.md

 ### Step 2: unpack the packages to the utility directory

-`sudo tar xvf sparta-utility.tar.gz -C /root/utility`
+`sudo tar -xvf sparta-utility.tar.gz -C /root/utility`

 ### Step 3: Move the ocp-images.tar to the utility directory